Dinesh-Chandra832/ecommerce-server/README.md

 - **404 Not Found**: When a resource is not found.
 - **500 Internal Server Error**: For unexpected errors.

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## 📖 Swagger API Documentation